SEC baseball fans stay to play, win or lose

 BIRMINGHAM, Ala.
-(WIAT) — By Friday, the SEC Baseball Tournament at the Hoover Metropolitan Center was in full swing.
+(WIAT) — By Friday, the SEC Baseball Tournament at the Hoover Met was in full swing.

 The week has involved stories of wins and losses, but even with the natural heartbreak fans have felt after their teams lose, many of those fans have decided to stay and make the most of their weekend – many enjoying the tailgating and everything the atmosphere has to offer.